jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 ### Drop Rates
 By default, each legendary item has a 50% chance of being a weapon, a 40% chance of being armor, and a 10% chance of being power armor.
 If you are using Mod Configuration Menu, you can adjust the split between armor and power armor, but weapons will always make up 50% of the legendary drops.

+### Equipped Legendary Power Armor

+**This feature requires Fallout 4 Script Extender (F4SE).**

+Each power armored enemy has a chance that one of the pieces of power armor they are wearing will be legendary.
+This will be one of the pieces they are normally wearing, so if you fight an enemy in X-02, a piece of that X-02 set would be legendary.
+See the below section on Power Armored Enemies to see which enemies can wear each set and at what level.

+By default, normal power armored enemies have a 5% chance of having a legendary power armor piece equipped, and legendary power armored enemies have a 20% chance of having a legendary power armor piece equipped in addition to the normal legendary item they drop.
+If you are using Mod Configuration Menu, you can adjust these chances.

+Because of a bug with the Institute Power Armor, equipped Institute power armor torsos cannot be legendary.
+Turning them into legendary items causes them to temporarily be unequipped, and when this happens, the arms and legs all turn invisible, so I disabled them.

 ## Power Armored Enemies
 Each faction has different power armor sets that they can wear, with each faction having at least one unique set of power armor.
 There is typically a progression, based on enemy level, of stronger power armor sets.